 Upload Excel Class Module Reference Documentation

-Chilkat Upload is a freeware component that can be used to upload files over HTTP and HTTPS to a web server.
+This is a class to upload files over HTTP and HTTPS to a web server.

 - Supports both HTTP and HTTPS protocols.